Noxagonal/Vulkan2DRenderer/README.md

 # Vulkan 2D Renderer

+:exclamation: This project is work in progress and not ready to be used in any project as of yet. :exclamation:

 Vulkan 2D Renderer is designed to be easy to use 2D rendering backend, you only need a few lines of code to create a window and display simple shapes.

-This project is work in progress and not ready to be used in any project as of yet.

 ### Capabilities

-- Draws simple polygons.
+- Draws basic 2D shapes.
+- Color controlled by vertex color.
+- Alpha blending.
 - Not much else right now.

 ### Limitations

+- Does not draw 3D, this is meant to be a simple library to use.
 - work in progress.
+We'll know more about limitations later.
-Crashes will happen frequently.
+- Crashes will happen frequently.

 ### Todo

+- [ ] Testing for bugs.
+- [ ] Make PieBox shape.
+- [ ] Resource loader.
+- [ ] Textures.
-- [ ] Under construction.
+- [ ] lots more...

 ### Included libraries